Target image management

 Note

-In the actual workflow, creating target images is recommended to follow best practices.
+In actual workflows, creating target images is recommended to follow best practices.
 It is advised to read carefully.